Doctoral Research | International Centre for Innovation and Workplace Learning

 Laura Sloyan.
 The design and development of an online course on digital literacy for post-primary teachers.

 Bernie Tobin.
-Through a co-operative inquiry I will investigate my role as Deputy Principal in investigating community of practices as we focus on diverse aspects of teaching and learning.
+Through a co-operative inquiry Bernie will investigate her role as Deputy Principal in investigating community of practices as we focus on diverse aspects of teaching and learning.
 Video will be used to support the research.